Why are 3D measurement systems for automated quality control so important for today's manufacturers? More and more...

 Let's take a closer look at automated quality control systems and how they are transforming industrial processes.

-What is the difference between manual and automated inspections?
+What's the difference between manual and automated inspections?

-There is a big difference between manual and automated inspection processes.
+There's a big difference between manual and automated inspection processes.

-These automated quality inspection systems are used for many applications, such as on-line and on-line first article inspections (FAI), in-process inspections of parts and tools, evaluation supplier parts, as well as the digitization of quality control measures for traceability and archiving.
+These automated quality inspection systems are used for a wide range of applications, such as in-line and production line First Article Inspection (FAI), in-process inspection of parts and tools, supplier part evaluation, and digitization of quality control measurements for traceability and archiving.